-Shiloh Lake, Fountaingrove Lake, Green Valley Lake, Point Tiburon Lagoon, Marin Lagoon, Sonoma Greens, Vineyard Club Lake, Marin Country Club golf course reservoirs, Lake Alhambra, Bayside Tech Engineered channel, Windsor Golf Club Ponds, Rooster Run Golf Club Ponds and Airport Business Center Ponds are all small water bodies that have the same environmental setting throughout the systems.
-All of the waterbodies are also operated in static conditions.
-Therefore monitoring locations will be selected to represent the two types of treatments performed.
-The monitoring locations for entire lake, reservoir or lagoon treatments will be selected from a location close to the lake, pond or lagoon outlet.
+Shiloh Lake, Fountaingrove Lake, Point Tiburon Lagoon, Marin Lagoon, Sonoma Greens Lake and Pond, Vineyard Club Lake, Lake Alhambra, Marin Country Club Golf Course Reservoirs, Bayside Technology Park Engineered Channel, Windsor Golf Club Ponds, Rooster Run Golf Club Ponds, Airport Business Center Park Ponds, The Shores at Marina Bay Lakes, Elk Grove Nature Pond, Adobe Creek Golf Club Ponds, Cypress Pond, Emerson Ranch Pond, and Delaney Park Pond are all small water bodies that have the same environmental setting throughout the systems.
+All waterbodies are also operated in static conditions.
+Therefore, monitoring locations will be selected to represent the two types of treatments performed.
+The monitoring locations for entire lake, reservoir or lagoon treatments will be selected from a location close to the lake, pond, or lagoon outlet.
 The background and post event monitoring locations for spot lake or lagoon treatments will be within the treatment areas.
 The event monitoring locations for spot lake or lagoon treatments will be collected immediately outside of the treatment areas.
+The event monitoring locations for spot lake or lagoon treatments will be collected immediately downstream of the treatment area if there is discharge observed from the waterbody throughout the application.

-Sun City Lincoln Hills Community Association in arrangement with Lincoln Hills Golf Club are all small water bodies that have two different environmental settings with some lakes and ponds operating in a static condition and some operating as flow through systems.
-Therefore the lakes and ponds that are operated in static conditions will be monitored the same as those outlined in the paragraph above.
-The monitoring locations for the flow through systems will be as follows
+Upper Ferrari Pond, Hidden Hills Pond, and Lincoln Hills Golf Club Ponds are all small water bodies that have two different environmental settings with some lakes and ponds operating in a static condition and some operating as flow through systems.
+Therefore, the lakes and ponds that are operated in static conditions will be monitored the same as those outlined in the paragraph above.
+The monitoring locations for the flow through systems will be as follows:

-- Background monitoring samples will be collected upstream at the time of the application event or in the application area just prior to (up to 24 hours in advance of) the application event. - Event monitoring samples will be collected immediately downstream of the treatment area - Post-event monitoring samples will be collected within the treatment area within one week after application.
+- Background monitoring samples will be collected upstream at the time of the application event or in the application area just prior to (up to 24 hours in advance of) the application event. - Event monitoring samples will be collected immediately downstream of the treatment area. - Post-event monitoring samples will be collected within the treatment area within one week after application.

 Samples will be collected from a minimum of six application events for each active ingredient in each environmental setting.
 If there are less than six application events in a year, samples will be collected at each application event for each active ingredient in each environmental setting.
 If the results from six consecutive sampling events show concentrations that are less than the receiving water limitation/trigger for an active ingredient in an environmental setting, sampling shall be reduced to one application event per year for that active ingredient in that environmental setting.
-If the yearly sampling event shows exceedance of the receiving water limitation/trigger for an active ingredient in an environmental setting, then sampling shall return to six application events for that active ingredient in each environmental setting.
+If the yearly sampling event shows exceedance of the receiving water limitation/trigger for an active ingredient in an environmental setting shall return to six application events for that active ingredient in an environmental setting.

-Background Monitoring: Background monitoring samples will be collected upstream at the time of the application event or in the application area just prior to (up to 24 hours in advance of) the application event.

-Event Monitoring: Event monitoring samples will be collected immediately downstream of the treatment area in flowing waters or immediately outside of the treatment area in non-flowing waters, immediately after the application event, but after sufficient time has elapsed such that treated water would have exited the treatment area.

-Post-Event Monitoring: Post-event monitoring samples will be collected within the treatment area within one week after application.
+- Background monitoring samples will be collected upstream at the time of the application event or in the application area just prior to (up to 24 hours in advance of) the application event. - Event monitoring samples will be collected immediately downstream of the treatment area in flowing waters or immediately outside of the treatment area in non-flowing waters, immediately after the application event, but after sufficient time has elapsed such that treated water would have exited the treatment area. - Post-event monitoring samples will be collected within the treatment area within one week after application.